-- Sesame: Use 1-2 teaspoons of sesame oil and throw in a tablespoon of lightly toasted sesame seeds.
+- Sesame: Use 1-2 teaspoons of sesame oil or add in a tablespoon of lightly toasted sesame seeds.

-- Parmesan: Sprinkle the sauteed sugar snap peas with freshly shredded parmesan.
+- Parmesan: Sprinkle the sauteed peas with freshly shredded parmesan.

-- Feta cheese: Especially when combined with some fresh mint leaves and chili flakes.
+- Feta cheese: Great when combined with some fresh mint leaves and chili flakes.

-- Fresh herbs: Garnish the sauteed sugar snap peas with finely chopped parsley, chives, dill, scallions, etc.
+- Fresh herbs: Garnish the peas with finely chopped parsley, chives, dill, scallions, etc.

-- Seasonings: You can experiment with all sorts of seasonings added to taste.
-I.e.,
+- Seasonings: You can experiment with all sorts of seasonings added to taste:

 - Onion powder